Move in check list for tenants

 • Does your contents insurance cover damage and breakages during the move?

 • A removal/packing company?
-Reallymoving.com works with local and national Ombudsman regulated house removals companies to give up to 5 competitive removals quotes emailed to you in seconds.
+CompareMyMove.com works with local and national house removal companies to save up to 70% on removals quotes.

 Planning on sprucing up the property you’re leaving and/or redecorating your new home?
 Check your tenancy agreement and get permission first!